RiddleAndCode/rtd-docs/docs/CKM-Product-Documentation.md

 1. To initiate the creation of the master key, a user (administrator) needs to trigger the key generation process
 2. A random number is created inside the Confidential Keystore.
-3. The Confidential Keystore creates a mnemnomic phrase once.
+3. The Confidential Keystore creates the mnemnomic phrase.
-4. The phrase is exported via the API once for the purpose of disaster recovery.
+4. The phrase is exported via the API for the purpose of disaster recovery.
-5. Finally, the user stores the mnemonic phrase on a steel plate.
+5. The user then stores the mnemonic phrase on a steel plate.

 The generation of keys is initiated with the following trusted independent source of randomness: